Skip to main content

 Step 1: Generate an API token

-1. Sign in to your Harness account and navigate to the AI Engineering Insights module.
+1. Sign in to your Harness account and navigate to the Engineering Insights module.

-3. In the setup panel, select Generate Token.
+3. In the setup panel, select Generate PAT.
 This token is scoped to your organization and limits the agent to telemetry-write operations only.

 4. Copy the token and store it securely.
-You need it for the MDM installation script.
+You need it for the installation script in Step 3.

 AI DLC Agent - API token